asteca/ASteCA/README.md

 this program.
 If not, see http://www.gnu.org/licenses/.

 Copyright (c) 2014 Gabriel Perren - Released under the GPL v3 license.

-#### Versioning (from v1.0.0 onwards)

-Version numbering follows the [Semantic Versioning][19] guidelines.
-Releases will be numbered with the following format:

-`<major>.<minor>.<patch>-<build>`

-Constructed with the following guidelines:

-* A new *major* release indicates a large change where backwards compatibility is broken.
-* A new *minor* release indicates a normal change that maintains backwards compatibility.
-* A new *patch* release indicates a bugfix or small change which does not affect compatibility.
-* A new *build* release indicates this is a pre-release of the version.

 ________________________________________________________________________________
 [19]: http://semver.org/